a-lud/sea-snake-selection/selection/README.md

 The results from both `BUSTED-PH` and `codeml` were corrected for multiple testing using an *fdr* correction implemented in `p.adjust()`.
-Selection results were then filtered using an \$= \$ 0.01, requiring the gene to be **only** under positive selection in the *Hydrophis* snakes, with no significant signal of positive selection in the *Terrestrial* snakes.
+Selection results were then filtered using an $\alpha =$ 0.01, requiring the gene to be **only** under positive selection in the *Hydrophis* snakes, with no significant signal of positive selection in the *Terrestrial* snakes.
 Finally, PSGs from both sources were intersected to find a final, overlapping set of PSGs.

 *NOTE*: `BUSTED-PH` reports genes under positive selection in the *test* branches relative to the *background* branches.
 It also provides extra